 - In the Events view toolbar, click the analysis type in the toolbar.

 - In the drop-down menu, select the analysis type: File, Text, Packet, Email , or Web.

 If you chose File, Text, or Packet, the data is displayed in the selected panel.

 If you chose Email or Web, the reconstruction of the single event opens in a new tab.
 This is the same reconstruction of an email or web session used in the Legacy Events view.
 The Legacy Events view provides more functionality when viewing a web reconstruction, allowing you to page through events in that view instead of viewing only one event (see Reconstruct an Event in the Legacy Events View).

 Adjust the Display of Requests and Responses

-View Event Metadata for an Event
+View Associated Metadata for an Event

-When viewing Text Analysis and the Event Meta panel, hovering over the meta key/meta value pairs reveals a pair of binoculars if the meta value is searchable in the raw text.
+When viewing a Text analysis and the Event Meta panel, hovering over the meta key/meta value pairs reveals a pair of binoculars if the meta value is searchable in the raw text.
 This is an example of the binoculars icon when hovering over the Directory and / meta key/meta value pair.

-Clicking the icon triggers a search for the meta key/meta value pair (case-insensitive) in the Text Analysis panel and each instance is highlighted.
-In the Event Meta panel, the highlighted row has a count of the results and a scroller that you can use to quickly find each result in the Text Analysis panel.
+Clicking the icon triggers a search for the meta key/meta value pair (case-insensitive) in the Text panel and each instance is highlighted.
+In the Event Meta panel, the highlighted row has a count of the results and a scroller that you can use to quickly find each result in the Text panel.
 You can view each highlighted location of the data that triggered generation of the meta key, going forward to view the next, and back to view the previous.

 Only meta keys that have relevant values inside the RAW text are searchable.
 You can search only one meta key at a time.
 If the value is currently hidden due to truncation of a text entry with more than 3000 characters, the text entry is expanded to reveal the found meta value.